-The first and probably most important thing to remember is that every baby’s needs are different.
-You are unique, your little one is unique, so you should expect that your baby checklist will be unique from other baby checklists.
+The first and most important thing to remember is that every baby’s needs are different.
+You are unique, your little one is unique, so you should expect that your baby essentials checklist will be unique from other baby checklists.

 As tempting as it may be to fill your cart with all the cute baby products you see, try to only get things that make sense for your situation.